 - Any kind of processed food.

 - Fruits containing high levels of fructose.

 - All kinds of grains such as wheat, oats, corn, bread, and pasta among others.

 The keto diet is responsible for suddenly changing the metabolism of the body which can be stressful.
 The body needs time to adjust to the new fuel source and some of the side-effects of switching over can include muscle fatigue, tiredness, headaches, heart palpitations, and cramping.
 However, most of these side-effects are short-lived and are easy to cope with.
 These side-effects are also known as “keto-flu” and it disappears within a week.
 The high dependence on animal protein can put cardiovascular patients under risk of heart diseases.
 Those with heart diseases or with a family history of heart conditions must employ caution while planning their keto diet, especially when animal protein is involved.

 Diabetes patients should be especially careful while opting for a keto diet.
 They should necessarily consult with a healthcare specialist or a clinically certified dietician.
 Keto diet can lead to dangerously low levels of blood sugar for diabetes patients.
 This is especially true with those on medication for diabetes.
-In order to prevent hypoglycemia (extremely low blood sugar level), diabetes patients should always start a keto diet upon consultation with a healthcare provider and take medications and insulin into consideration.
+In order to prevent hypoglycemia (extremely low blood sugar level), diabetes patients should always start a keto diet upon consultation with a healthcare provider and take medications into consideration.

 Keto diet is definitely very effective at reducing weight.
 It turns the body into a fat burning machine that brings the weight down.
 However, due to the change in nutritional content and body metabolism, it is best to start a keto diet upon professional consultation.
 A certified dietician or healthcare professional should provide a diet chart and mention the various lifestyle changes to be followed.